MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-6.5.0/azps-msgraph-migration-changes.md

 Install-Module -Name Az.Resources -Repository PSGallery -Scope CurrentUser -AllowPrerelease
 ```

-See the following information for a list of the changes.
+See the following information for a list of changes.

 ## Application